dib-lab/DIBSI-instructor-training/index.md

 The class will be hands-on throughout: short lessons will alternate with individual and group practical exercises, including practice teaching sessions.
-Those who complete the two full days and [some short follow-up exercises online]({{ page.root }}/checkout/) will be certified to teach [Software Carpentry]({{ site.swc_site }}) and/or [Data Carpentry]({{ site.dc_site }}).
+Those who complete the course
+and [some short follow-up exercises online]({{ page.root }}/checkout/) will be certified to teach [Software Carpentry]({{ site.swc_site }}) and/or [Data Carpentry]({{ site.dc_site }}).